j-chad/OpenLearn/README.md

 ---

 <p align="center">
-    A open source web application which will enable cooperative learning with students.
+    An open source platform for collaborative learning.
 </p>

 ## Built Using <a name="built_using"></a>